aksommerville/fullmoon4/README.md

 ### TODO: Critical bugs, roughly sorted by effort

-- [x] Speed up the velocity envelope's release a little?
-- [x] Violin is still too unforgiving.
-Rewrite songs with only 2 beats/measure. (ie every metronome click)
-- [x] Can push alphablock via intermediate pushblock.
-- [x] Positive and negative beeps from alphablocks as you encode.
-- [x] Static educator: Use treadles instead of connect-the-blocks.
-- [x] Static educator: Make feather image more obvious.
-- [x] Static educator: Don't use numbers on the alphablock slide.
-Use a cloverleaf of arrows.
 - [ ] Soulballs track badly when respawning.
 - [ ] Konami code easter egg.
 - [ ] Orphans should keep their winter clothes after your first victory.